Jewish Activity Guide for Autumn

 Sh'mini Atzeret & Simchat Torah

 Immediately following Sukkot are two more observances: Sh'mini Atzeret ("Assembly of the Eighth Day") and Simchat Torah ("Rejoicing in the Torah").
 Customs of these observances include singing and dancing with the Torah.
-This year Sh'mini Atzeret begins at sundown on Wednesday, October 11 lasts until sundown on Thursday, October 12.
-Simchat Torah begins at sundown on Thursday, October 12 and lasts until sundown on Wednesday, October 13.
+This year Sh'mini Atzeret begins at sundown on Sunday, October 16 and lasts until sundown on Monday, October 17.
+Simchat Torah begins at sundown on Monday, October 17 and lasts until sundown on Tuesday, October 18.

 - Use paper and wooden skewers to make mini Torah scrolls.

-- Make flags that residents can parade around with them.
+- Make flags that residents can parade around with.
 S&S Worldwide has a great flag kit that you can use.

 - Make latkes (potato pancakes) or sufganiyot (jelly doughnuts).